 Race may be a factor in back problems.
 For example, African American women are two to three times more likely than white women to develop spondylolisthesis, a condition in which a vertebra of the lower spine slips out of place.

 What can I do to help my acute back pain?

-If you develop back pain after a serious injury, it is important to see a doctor as soon as possible so he may evaluate the damage and provide prompt treatment.
+If you develop back pain after a serious injury, it is important to see a doctor as soon as possible so that he or she can evaluate the damage and provide prompt treatment.
 However, if it is mild, try an aspirin or ibuprofen.
 Although you may be tempted, don't try and immobilize yourself until the pain ceases.
 Staying active will keep up blood flow and not allow you to grow stiff.
-A hot or cold pack can be used to treat sore and stiff packs and can be found at the pharmacy or drug store.
+A hot or cold pack can be used to treat sore and stiff backs and can be found at the pharmacy or drug store.
 Do not exercise vigorously with acute back pain as you may cause further damage to your back.
-Ask your doctor when or what is safe.
+Ask your doctor what is safe.